commandlayer/agent-cards/COMPLIANCE .md

 - Includes all mandatory fields defined in SPEC.md
 - Accurately reflects referenced schemas, TXT metadata, and CID state

 Passing validation but conflicting with TXT/CID metadata is **not compliant**.
+Where validation behavior and SPEC.md interpretation conflict, **SPEC.md prevails**.

 ---